 A sploot is a stretch your French Bulldog does while relaxed.
 If you’d seen your Frenchie lying flat on their belly with their back legs spread out behind them like a frog, well, that’s a splootting.

-They do this instead of tucking their legs beneath their body like a typical sit or lying position.
+Instead of tucking their legs beneath their body like a typical sit or lying position, they do this.

 So Why Does Your Frenchie Like Looking Like A Frog?